buzzcola/codingclub/Teaching Notes/README.md

 # Teaching Notes

+# February 4th, 2020
+Week four complete.
+I introduced a new segment to the class today called You Write It.
+I run a program and show the class the *output*, and they have to write the code to make that program.

+This is an exercise I tried out in weeks 7 and 8 during the last round of Coding Club, and I found the students were far less prepared than I thought to actually write code on a blank screen, even with access to all of the resources and code we'd already worked with.

+So I'm bringing it into the class much earlier to get them started.
+The output of today's program looked like this (output from three runs.)

+> What is your name?
+Simon
+>
+> Hello, Simon.

+> What is your name?
+Dinesh
+>
+> Hello, Dinesh.

+> What is your name?
+James
+>
+> You stink.

+I talked the kids through the ideas they would have to think about this and heavily accentuated the key words like *input*, *print*, *if* and *else*, hoping to jog their memories.

+They did pretty well!
+Two children had a working program within about five minutes.
+I wrote out some pseudocode on the projector and progressively filled in more clues until everybody had it.

+I'm definitely going to make You Write It a feature we do every week.

 # January 14th, 2020
 Time for coding club round 2!
 I've just completed the second class with a new batch of kids.